code42/developer.code42.com/source/track-hre-file-activity/index.html.md

 * Replace `<AuthToken>` with the [authentication token](/api/#section/Getting-started/Authentication).
 * Replace `<SampleTenant>` with the [tenant ID](/api/#section/Getting-started/Get-a-tenant-ID).
 * Replace `<SampleRuleID>` with the ID of the alert rule from which you want to remove users.
 * Replace `<SampleUserID>` with a value that uniquely identifies the user you want to add.
-As a best practice, use [the user's userUID in Code42](/api/#section/Getting-started/Get-userUIDs) for this value.
+As a best practice, use the user's userId in Code42 for this value.
 * The `userAliasList` parameter identifies the list of email addresses or cloud aliases to associate with that `<SampleUserID>`.
 Replace `<SampleAlias1>` and `<SampleAlias2>` with the email addresses or cloud aliases you want to add to the rule's inclusion or exclusion list for that user ID.
     * If you want to enter only one email address or cloud alias, use this construction: `"userAliasList": [ "<SampleAlias1>" ]`
     * If you want to enter multiple email addresses or cloud aliases for that user ID, enclose each ID in quotation marks and separate them with commas.